bitmind/zabbix-better-menu/README.md

-# Zabbix better menu
+# A better Zabbix menu

-A slightly improved Zabbix menu, with a task-centric structure.
+A slightly improved version of Zabbix menu, with a task-centric structure.

 ## Goals
 - Reduce the cognitive effort during menu navigation